KajalVedpathak/Retail-Sales-Analysis-EDA/README.md

 # Retail Sales Analysis (EDA)

 ## Project Overview
-This project focuses on cleaning, analyzing, and visualizing retail sales data to identify sales patterns, customer trends, and business opportunities.
+The objective of this project is to analyze retail sales data to identify patterns, customer behavior, and key factors influencing sales performance.
+This analysis helps businesses make data-driven decisions for improving revenue and customer targeting.

 ## Objectives
 - Clean and preprocess raw sales data